remotivelabs/remotivelabs-topology-examples/some_ip/README.md

 # SOME/IP example

-The purpose of this example is to show more advanced SOME/IP usage, including RPC and more datatypes.
+The purpose of this example is to show more advanced SOME/IP usage, including RPC and more data types.

 In this setup, `ECU A` emits events on a designated service ID using raw byte payloads. `ECU B` subscribes to the same event, capturing and logging the incoming raw data.
 Additionally, the web application is integrated into the system, allowing you to observe these events with.